-- (i) On September 15, 2015 the Company granted 825,000 options under the Plan with an exercise price of \$0.13 and an expiry date of September 15, 2020.
-The resulting fair value of \$72,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 83%; a risk-free interest rate of 0.84% and an expected average life of 5 years.
-The grant date share value was determined to be \$0.13 based on capitalization value as disclosed in note 1 to the consolidated financial statements.
-The options vest immediately. - (ii) On December 1, 2015 the Company granted 300,000 options under the Plan with an exercise price of \$0.06 and an expiry date of December 1, 2020.
-The resulting fair value of \$12,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 83%; a risk-free interest rate of 0.86% and an expected average life of 5 years.
-The options vested immediately. - (iii) On November 15, 2016 the Company granted 150,000 options under the Plan with an exercise price of \$0.16 and an expiry date of November 15, 2021.
+- (i) On November 15, 2016 the Company granted 150,000 options under the Plan with an exercise price of \$0.16 and an expiry date of November 15, 2021.
 The resulting fair value of \$20,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 117%; a risk-free interest rate of 0.96% and an expected average life of 5 years.
+The options vested immediately. - (ii) On January 13, 2017, the Company granted 910,000 options to certain officers, directors and consultants of the Company under its stock option plan.
+All options are exercisable at \$0.22 per common share.
+The options granted to officers and directors expire in 5 years and the options granted to consultants expire in 2 years.
+The resulting fair value of \$147,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 113%; a risk-free interest rate of 0.79% for 2 year options and 1.13% for 5 year options and an expected average life of 2 5 years.
 The options vested immediately.

-See note 11 and 12 to the consolidated financial statements for the years ended December 31, 2016 and 2015 for more detailed disclosure of outstanding shares, warrants and options.
+See note 10 and 11 to the unaudited interim consolidated financial statements for the three month periods ended March 31, 2017 and 2016 for more detailed disclosure of outstanding shares, warrants and options.